 The benefits of Laparoscopy Surgery:

-Decreased Postoperative pain.
-Laparoscopic spays result in 65% less pain compared to traditional open spays*
+Increased Patient Comfort post-operatively.
+For example, it has been estimated that laparoscopic spays result in 65% less pain compared to traditional open spays*

 Commonly Asked Questions